 Sāńkhya points to why this interaction is unnecessary—no interaction between matter and consciousness is needed because the physical properties are produced from meanings.
 Meanings should be treated as a new kind of matter that modern science has neglected—because these meanings were supposed to be in a “mind” which was then considered “spiritual” following the Cartesian split between mind and matter inducted historically to address the conflict between the beliefs of Church and the reasons of science.

 In classical Christian theology, there are only two kinds of entities—matter and soul.
 Therefore anything non-material has to be viewed as the soul.
 This is, however, not a necessity in Sāńkhya where there are many deeper layers of matter between physical properties and the soul.
 These include the senses, mind, intellect, ego, etc. which are not the soul.
-By treating the “mind” as the “soul”, Western philosophy—which emerged out of Christian apologetics—commits a grave error which can be rectified if there are other “deeper” levels of material reality that are not physical properties and not the soul.
+By treating the “mind” as the “soul”, Western philosophy—which emerged out of Christian apologetics—commits a grave error that can be rectified if there are other “deeper” levels of material reality that are not physical properties and not the soul.

 The Sāńkhya solution is scientific in that it speaks about a new category of matter—which corresponds to “meanings”—which is neither physical properties nor the soul.
-When material reality is seen as meanings then both the quantum problem and its solution are quickly demystified: we can see that meanings cause physical effects, but we cannot use the effect to predict the cause because a loud sound can mean an angry person or a happy person.
+When material reality is seen as meaning, then both the quantum problem and its solution are quickly demystified: we can see that meanings cause physical effects, but we cannot use the effect to predict the cause because a loud sound can mean an angry person or a happy person.
 Similarly, the solution is also obvious: by knowing the meaning, we can predict the physical state deterministically simply by allowing a new category of matter.

 The fix for the quantum problem is therefore not “spirituality”.
 The fix is deeper levels of matter.
 By studying these deeper levels of matter, science would be within the purview of materialism, although it would advance the understanding of matter towards meanings.
 This is not the final step, however, because there are many further deeper levels of matter.
-However, by recognizing that there is something beyond physical properties, we now open the doors to a general process which can be repeated a few times as science goes deeper and deeper into human “subjectivity” although for many of these initial steps it only encounters newer types of matter rather than spirit itself.
+However, by recognizing that there is something beyond physical properties, we now open the doors to a general process which can be repeated a few times as science goes deeper and deeper into human “subjectivity” although for many of these initial steps it only encounters newer types of matter rather than the spirit itself.

 The Upright and Inverted Trees